Pehlevan-Group/BalancedEIMinimax/balanced_EI/README.md

 # BalancedEIMinimax
-Code for Neurips submission "Minimax Dynamics of Optimally Balanced Spiking Networks of Excitatory and Inhibitory Neurons".
+Code for "Minimax Dynamics of Optimally Balanced Spiking Networks of Excitatory and Inhibitory Neurons".
 The four subfolders contains codes/data needed to reproduce each figure in the main text.
 * Figure 1:
   * To reproduce panels in figure 1 with data stored in Data folder